-According to Gartner Inc. "Big data is high-volume, high-velocity and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision making, and process automation".
-Dealing with big-data requires the processing of high volumes of low-density, unstructured data which can be of unknown value, such as Facebook feeds, search or view history on YouTube or Google, or the signals received from a device equipped with sensors.
+"Big data is high-volume, high-velocity and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision making, and process automation" (Gartner Inc., n.d.).
+Dealing with big-data demands the processing of high volumes of unstructured, low-density data which need not be of known value, for instance, Facebook feeds, search or view history on YouTube or Google, or the signals received from a device equipped with sensors.
 It might range from a few terabytes to several petabytes.
 Such data flows into the domain of analysis in high velocity and extreme variety such as in the form of audio, video, text, images etc. The data is considered to be of intrinsic worth but remains to be of no use unless the value of it is discovered by processing it.
 The big-data of which the value has been discovered and the veracity has been authenticated assumes the form of a capital which can yield profits upon its proper utilization by data processing firms.
-Thus, the keywords characterizing big data are Volume, Velocity, Variety, Value, and Veracity.
+Thus, the keywords characterizing big data are Variety, Velocity, Volume, Veracity and Value (Oracle Corporation, n.d.).